pprof Quick Guide¶

 GC Problems¶

-runtime.gcBgMarkWorker> 10% of total timeruntime.mallocgcin top functions- Frequent GC pauses in trace
+runtime.gcBgMarkWorker> 10% of total timeruntime.mallocgcin top functions- frequent runtime-heavy paths in profiles

 Allocation Hotspots¶